Quick Answer

 No. First validate the Stage 1 facts: treaty residence under Article 4, income characterization under Article 12, and whether Article 5 (Permanent Establishment) could affect your position.
 If any of those points are unclear, pause before the next payment and verify your contract terms, payer classification, and residence records.

 Use the current IRS form and instructions, not an old example.
 In Stage 2, make sure what you claim matches your documented residence and treaty-position facts, then keep a copy plus payer confirmation in your file.
-If a payer asks for wording or identifiers you have not verified, record: “Add current form requirement after verification.”
+If a payer asks for wording or identifiers you have not verified, note that the current form requirement must be checked against official IRS instructions, payer records, or advisor records before use.

 Do not rely on a blog, a dashboard default, or an IRS bulletin synopsis.
 IRS bulletin synopses are not authoritative treaty interpretation, so get the payer’s written rate both before and after treaty-claim review.
-If you need a placeholder in your checklist, use: “Add current withholding rate after verification.”
+If the rate is still under review, mark the withholding rate as pending official tax or advisor verification before you rely on it.

 Do not guess.
 Check the current form instructions and the payer’s onboarding requirements, then match the identifier to your legal and tax profile. | Payer request | What to do | | --- | --- | | Accepts a non-U.S. tax identifier | Confirm it matches current instructions and your records | | Requires a U.S. TIN | Ask for the requirement basis in writing; escalate if unclear before payment |

 Yes.
 HMRC filing steps can still apply when you are required to file, and HMRC says you can notify by registering for Self Assessment.
 Keep core records, such as bank statements or receipts, file online on or after 6 April after tax year-end, and pay by 31 January.
-For year-specific cutoffs, use: “Add current HMRC notification deadline after verification.”
+For year-specific cutoffs, verify the current HMRC notification deadline against official HMRC records or advisor records before you rely on it.
 If you are waiting for a UTR, reactivating an existing account, or your case includes non-resident-abroad facts, resolve that early or get qualified advice.

 A financial planning specialist focusing on the unique challenges faced by US citizens abroad.
 Ben's articles provide actionable advice on everything from FBAR and FATCA compliance to retirement planning for expats.